OrderN/CONQUEST-release/docs/input_tags.rst

     At the moment, only LSDA Perdew-Wang 92 and the three GGA Perdew-Burke-Ernzerhof functional variants can be used in spin polarised calculations.

-    Only hybrid functionals with GGA PBE are allowed.
+    At the moment, only hybrid functionals with GGA PBE are allowed.
 Fraction of exact exchange can be tuned.

     Note that, if the code is compiled with LibXC, the full LibXC